morgunova-katya/morgunova-katya.github.io/_pages/research.md

 title: Research
 ---

 This are some of the projects I have worked on together with the relevant papers, handouts and presentations.
-For the full bibliography see my CV.
+For the full bibliography see my <a href="{{ site.baseurl }}/files/morgunova_cv.pdf" class="pdf">CV</a>.

 <center><h3> &#11088; Complementizer-trace effect in Russian &#11088; </h3> </center>